tgdrive/teldrive-docs/docs/getting-started/advanced.md

 ```

 > [!NOTE]
->- Also add `encrypt_files = true` in rclone config to enable encryption.
+> - Add `encrypt_files = true` in your rclone config when enabling encryption
->- Keep your password safe once generated teldrive uses same encryption as of rclone internally
-so you don't need to enable crypt in rclone.
->- Teldrive generates random salt for each file part and saves in database so its more secure than rclone crypt whereas in rclone same salt value  is used  for all files which can be compromised easily.
-Enabling crypt in rclone makes UI redundant so encrypting files in teldrive internally is better way to encrypt files and more secure encryption than rclone.To encrypt files see more about teldrive rclone config.
+> - Store your encryption key securely - you can't recover files without it
+> - Teldrive's encryption is more secure than rclone's crypt implementation as it generates a random salt for each file part rather than using the same salt for all files
+> - Enabling encryption in Teldrive makes the UI fully compatible with encrypted files

-## Adding Bot tokens
+## Adding Bot Tokens

-A bot token is essential for interacting with the Telegram API for upload and downloads.
-To create a bot token, follow these steps:
+Bot tokens are essential for optimal Telegram API interaction.
+To create and add bot tokens:

-1. Open the Telegram app on your device.
+1. Open Telegram and search for `@BotFather`
-2. Search for `@BotFather` and start a chat with it.
+2. Start a chat and type `/newbot`
-3. Type `/newbot` and follow the prompts to set up your new bot.
+3. Follow the prompts to set a name and username (must end with `bot`)
-   - You will need to choose a name for your bot.
-   - You will also need to choose a username for your bot; it must end with `bot`.
-For example, `my_sample_bot`.
-4. Once you have completed these steps, you will receive a message containing your bot token.
+4. BotFather will provide your bot token
-5. Add around 7-8 tokens for better upload and download speeds in UI Settings.
+5. Add 7-8 bot tokens in the Teldrive UI Settings for better upload/download speeds

 > [!WARNING]
-> Bots will be auto added as admin in channel if you set them from UI if it fails somehow add it manually.For newly logged session you have to wait 20-30 min to add bots to telegram channel. **`FRESH_CHANGE_ADMINS_FORBIDDEN`** error  will be thrown if you try to add bots before that time frame.
+> Bots will be automatically added as admins in your channel when set through the UI.
+If this fails, add them manually.
+> For newly created Telegram sessions, you must wait 20-30 minutes before adding bots to a channel.
+You'll see a **`FRESH_CHANGE_ADMINS_FORBIDDEN`** error if you try too soon.

-## Using Thumbnail Resizer
+## Using a Thumbnail Resizer

-- Teldrive supports image resizing on the fly using `imgproxy` for thumbnail viewing.
+Teldrive supports on-the-fly image resizing using `imgproxy` for thumbnail viewing:

 ::: code-group